Comedian Volodymyr Zelensky Wins Ukraine’s Presidential Election With Overwhelming Majority

 Zelensky was popular in Ukraine as the star of a satirical TV show, Servant of the People, in which he played a teacher.
 An expletive-ridden rant goes viral helping him become so popular that he becomes the president of the country.
 Zelensky ran under a political party with the same name as his show.

-It remains to be seen if Zelensky’s win leads to stablization in the area, but it is a development which could have lasting consequences for this part of the world.
+It remains to be seen if Zelensky’s win leads to stabilization in the area, but it is a development which could have lasting consequences for this part of the world.